alozano-77/AWS-SAA-C02-Course/README.md

 of hardware which are designed to manage keys and perform cryptographic operations.

 You can run your own HSM on premise.
-Cloud HSM is a true "single tenant" hardware security module (HSM) that's hosted within the AWS cloud.
+**Cloud HSM is a true "single tenant"hardware security module (HSM)** that's hosted within the AWS cloud.
 AWS provisions the HW, but it is impossible for them to help.
 There is no way to recover data from them if access is lost.